UFO reports and disinformation: P-59 Airacomet

-To protect the secrets of the US's first jet fighter, the Bell P-59 Airacomet, the Army Air Corp began a deception campaign against some of its own pilots.
+To protect the secrets of the US's first jet fighter, the Bell P-59 Airacomet, the Army Air Corps began a deception campaign against some of its own pilots.
 The designation was chosen as disinformation, to suggest it was a development of the unrelated Bell XP-59 fighter project which had been canceled.
 On the ground, the plane was fitted with a false propeller to disguise its novel propulsion system.
 However, occasionally nearby pilots training on P-38s would spot the experimental craft.
 In response, chief test pilot Jack Woolam began wearing a gorilla mask, derby hat and holding a cigar.
 Some trainees witnessed a mysterious unidentified plane with no propeller apparently piloted by an absurdly-dressed gorilla.